 Prepare the Chicken Marinade

-- Prepare the marinade by whisking the hoisin sauce, soy sauce, toasted sesame oil, grated ginger, cornstarch, and Mirin together in a small bowl.2 tablespoon hoisin sauce, 2 tablespoon soy sauce, 1 tablespoon toasted sesame oil, 1 tablespoon cornstarch, 2 tablespoon Mirin, 1 teaspoon ginger
+- Prepare the marinade by whisking the hoisin sauce, soy sauce, toasted sesame oil, minced garlic, grated ginger, and Mirin together in a small bowl.2 tablespoon hoisin sauce, 2 tablespoon soy sauce, 1 tablespoon toasted sesame oil, 2 tablespoon Mirin, 1 teaspoon grated ginger, 2 cloves minced garlic

 Panda Express String Bean Chicken Stir Fry

-- Wash and trim the tops and tails from all the green beans and cut into 2" pieces.
-Set aside.
+- Wash and trim the the string beans and cut into 2" pieces and slice the onion into slivers and set both aside.

-- Add the second 2 tablespoons of vegetable oil to the skillet or wok and bring to high heat.
-Add the cut string beans and minced garlic and stir fry for 2 minutes, then cover for 2 minutes on lowered heat.1½ tablespoon vegetable oil, 1½ lbs string beans, 3 cloves garlic
+- Add the remaining vegetable oil to the skillet or wok and bring to high heat.
+Add the cut string beans and minced garlic and stir fry for 2 minutes, then cover for 2 minutes on low heat.1½ lbs string beans, 3 cloves garlic, 1 tablespoon vegetable oil

-- Uncover and add the slivered onion, chicken broth, soy sauce, cornstarch, and mirin.
-Cook for 1 minute stirring to mix and let the sauce thicken.½ medium onion, ¾ cup chicken broth, 2 tablespoon soy sauce, 2 teaspoon cornstarch, 2 tablespoon Mirin
+- Make a slurry of the chicken broth, soy sauce, cornstarch, and Mirin and add to the skillet with the slivered onions.
+Cook for 1 minute stirring to coat the string beans and thicken the sauce.½ medium onion, ¾ cup chicken broth, 2 tablespoon soy sauce, 2 teaspoon cornstarch, 2 tablespoon Mirin

-- Return the browned chicken slices back to the skillet or wok, and add the remaining toasted sesame oil.
-Stir fry on medium for 1 minute.
+- Return the browned chicken slices back to the skillet or wok.
+Add the remaining toasted sesame oil and quickly stir fry on medium for 1 minute.
 Remove from heat and serve immediately.1 teaspoon toasted sesame oil

 Notes